profmaddo/android-truetype-font-sample/README.md

 # TrueType-font-sample
-This is a sample to demonstrate how is easy to change standart font to use any kind of truetype font in Native Java Android Application.
+This is a sample to demonstrate how is easy to change standart font to use any kind of TrueType font in Native Java Android Application.